 “For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first” (1 Thess 4:16).

 “Thrust in Your sickle and reap, for the time has come for You to reap, for the harvest of the earth is ripe” (Rev 14:15).
-[I.E. brings the dead in Yeshua & those alive who don’t wear the mark of the beast.]
+[That is, brings the dead in Yeshua and those alive who don’t wear the mark of the beast.]

 Then God will pour his wrath on the inhabitant of the earth (i.e. all those left on earth because they wear the mark of the beast):

-It is either the Messiah that is killed or the prince who destroys Jerusalem.
-The Poetic Pattern and the messianic nature of the prophecy indicate that it is the Messiah.
-He is also the dominant figure in the previous verse, and as argued in the previous article, it is God’s covenant with Israel.
+EXCERPT: The prophecy’s poetic pattern and messianic nature indicate that it is Christ.
+As discussed, He confirms God’s covenant with Israel.
 It cannot be the prince, for he is a supernatural being.

 This article identifies of the “he” in verse 27.
 Dispensationalism argues that “he” refers to the prince whose people destroyed the city in AD 70, and that this prince will reign during the last seven years before the return of Christ.